AmbassadorGraveyard/ambassador-android-sdk/README.md

 <img src="screenshots/standardIconOrder.png" width="320" />   <img src="screenshots/contactsPage.png" width="320"/>

 To launch the RAF Screen, simply add the following function call to your application.
-The parameter _context_ refers to your application's context, _campaignId_ refers to the campaign ID you want to associate with the RAF, and _optionsPath_ is the path to an assets xml file with customization options.
+The parameter _context_ refers to your application's context, _campaignId_ refers to the campaign ID you want to associate with the RAF, and _optionsPath_ is the path to an assets xml file with customization options (creating this is explained in the next section).

 ```java
 AmbassadorSDK.presentRAF(context, campaignId, optionsPath);